losrobbos/coding-advanced-resources/README.md

 #### Scheduling Meetings

 In company projects the so called "Daily" is a common term.
 A short meeting in the morning, where we discuss our current status.

-In case of a finished feature what we want to focus on next.
-And discuss any issues we have, usually in a team we get fresh ideas on that that we coul not come up alone.
+In case of a finished feature we settle what we want to focus on next.
+And discuss any issues we have, both in code and in understanding (!) of tasks.
+Usually in a team we get fresh ideas on that that we coul not come up alone.

+Especially the point of "understanding" a task is super important.
+Very often team members shy away from getting clarification on something they do not fully understand in an assigned task, to not look "dumb" or "weak".

+But that false "pride" will sure-fire ALWAYS shoot you in the foot at some point.

+I always prefer (!) to torture people with clarification questions on given tasks, in order to get the best common understanding possible.
+Because I know from so many team projects, how much this is necessary.

+We do not need to discuss the nitty gritty implementation detail on code level.
+But on high level it should be clear how things in the app should behave, especially from a user perspective.
+If we understand the user perspective it will also help a lot when coding the feature.

 Additional to the Daily Progress Meeting you could arrange another daily or bi-weekly "merge meeting" where we merge out feature branches together and also solve all the appearing conflicts together.